 The Waimakariri District Council and NZ Transport Agency have agreed to co-fund park-and-ride facilities in the district and are currently investigating suitable locations.
 We are also investigating a park-and-ride facility near QEII Drive.

 ECan has agreed to consider express bus services from Christchurch north that would travel along the Christchurch Northern Corridor and Cranford Street.
-They will consult with the Waimakariri community on any proposed changes.
 We are assessing the impact of bus lanes along Cranford Street and Sherborne Street that would complement an express bus services.

 Pricing strategies to manage future traffic demand